fpavanSolvd/clothingStore/README.md

     Adds a new product and returns created item along with the `id` generated when the product is saved in the database.

-    Request body should include required properties: id, category, price.
-Products can be created without options, which can be added later.
+    Request body should include required properties: category, price.
+Products are created without options, which can be added later.
     Example:
     ```json
     {